-- It is unlawful for a person to sell, transfer, or possess a large-capacity magazine.
-A (a) violation of this subsection is a Class 2 misdemeanor; provided, however, that a second or subsequent violation of this subsection is a Class 1 misdemeanor. - Any person who violates subsection (a) of this section commits a Class I felony under this section if the person possessed a large-capacity magazine during the commission of a felony. - A person may possess a large-capacity magazine if the person: (c) - Owns the large-capacity magazine on December 1, 2025; and (1) - Maintains continuous possession of the large-capacity magazine.
-(2) - If a person who is alleged to have violated subsection (a) of this section asserts that (d) the person is permitted to legally possess a large-capacity magazine pursuant to subsection (c) of this section, the prosecution has the burden of proof to refute the assertion. - The offense described in subsection (a) of this section shall not apply to any of the (e) following: - An entity, or any employee thereof engaged in the employee's employment (1) duties, that manufactures large-capacity magazines within North Carolina exclusively for transfer or any federally licensed gun dealer, or any employee thereof engaged in his or her official employment duties, that sells large-capacity magazines exclusively to any of the following:
+- (a) It is unlawful for a person to sell, transfer, or possess a large-capacity magazine.
+A violation of this subsection is a Class 2 misdemeanor; provided, however, that a second or subsequent violation of this subsection is a Class 1 misdemeanor. - (b) Any person who violates subsection (a) of this section commits a Class I felony under this section if the person possessed a large-capacity magazine during the commission of a felony. - (c) A person may possess a large-capacity magazine if the person: - (1) Owns the large-capacity magazine on December 1, 2025; and - (2) Maintains continuous possession of the large-capacity magazine. - (d) If a person who is alleged to have violated subsection (a) of this section asserts that the person is permitted to legally possess a large-capacity magazine pursuant to subsection (c) of this section, the prosecution has the burden of proof to refute the assertion. - (e) The offense described in subsection (a) of this section shall not apply to any of the following: - (1) An entity, or any employee thereof engaged in the employee's employment duties, that manufactures large-capacity magazines within North Carolina exclusively for transfer or any federally licensed gun dealer, or any employee thereof engaged in his or her official employment duties, that sells large-capacity magazines exclusively to any of the following: - a.
+A branch of the Armed Forces of the United States. - b.
+A department, agency, or political subdivision of the State of North Carolina, any other state, or of the United States government.